Graphing stories Teach article

 - Give students time to draw a coordinate system in their notebooks.
 Depending on prior knowledge, it may be necessary to clarify which variables are to be plotted on each axis and which scale the axes could have.
 You can also choose to hand out ready-made graphing paper.
 If the students don’t require scaffolding, it is a good exercise for them to draw their own coordinate system and choose a suitable scale.

 - Restart the film to show the event once more.
 Depending on the nature of the story, it may be necessary to play the film several times or to play it at a slower speed.
 If students have their own computers, you can choose to give them access to the film, so that they can watch it several times and pause if necessary.

 - Give students time to draw the graph.
 Walk around the classroom and observe the students’ work.
-Students who have difficulty getting started can be advised to first describe the relationship between the variables in words, e.g., “I think the salmon’s temperature increases at a steady pace”.
+Students who have difficulty getting started can be advised to first describe the relationship between the variables in words, for example, “I think the salmon’s temperature increases at a steady pace”.
 Once a hypothesis is formulated in words, it is often easier to transfer this idea to a graph.
 It can be helpful for the students to work in pairs.

 These three questions are also a good way to support students:

 - At what point should the graph begin?

 - At what point should the graph end?